shrestha-ashwin/Main-Projects/README.md

 4)Task Manager: This program allows the user to add tasks, view tasks, mark tasks as completed, and exit the program.

+5)Front-end Website:

-5)Hire Me Website: This website is the result of my efforts at learning HTML and CSS.
+Hire Me Website: This website is the result of my efforts at learning HTML and CSS.
 The website is purely presentational, and a lot of flexbox was used.

+Testimonials Website: This website is a testimonial layout website made using CSS Grid, and some flexbox.